 I completed my undergraduate degree outside the United States.
 Do I need to get my transcript evaluated/converted to a US GPA before applying?

-No, for this application cycle, we are not requiring the GRE.
-For students pursuing the PPS, we advise that you take the CBEST either before or soon after starting the program.
+Please refer to the admission instruction for the current admission requirements.
+For students pursuing the PPSC, we advise that you take the CBEST either before or soon after starting the program.
 It is not required for the application.
 If you are admitted to the program, your Personal Statement will be used to assess your writing skills (thus, make sure you are the author of your Personal Statement).

 Ideal people to write letters of recommendation would be professional or academic contacts who have been in a supervisory or instructor role and know about your potential as a graduate student and counseling trainee.
 Personal relationships are not appropriate for letters of recommendation (e.g., family, friends, personal therapists, etc.).